-Gauntlet Press will be publishing its first full-color illustrated collection this fall, The Fall of the House of Usher/Usher II, illustrated by Allois.
+Gauntlet Press presents its first full-color illustrated collection, The Fall of the House of Usher/Usher II, illustrated by Allois.
 We took on this project after Ray Bradbury (author of “Usher II”) saw the finished book and expressed his enthusiasm, and also agreed to sign a limited number of signature sheets for two editions of the book.

 “The Fall of the House of Usher” by Edgar Allan Poe has become one of the most recognized psychological horror story of all times.
 The fable of tainted bloodline and madness is as disturbing today as it was at the time of “The Murders in the Rue Morgue.”
 The pain of Roderick Usher was retold innumerous times, including musical and visual art forms.
 The Grand Master of Science Fiction, Ray Bradbury himself, has re-built and re-demolished the House of Usher in his Martian Chronicles with the Story “Usher II”.